qingjiesjtu/cognitive-NLP-project/README.md

 * To run the codes, just run main.pl and follow the instructions to set necessities on the fly.

 * The program will provide the solutions of each conflict and it will finally give “dad_drives” as the best solution to attend an exam in the heavy rain.

+* This repository includes also a 6-pages report.